-- 2. the CRA Neighborhood future land use designation will be assigned to the areas that are outside the urbanized core and mixed-use corridors where residential uses predominate; - 3. repeal the Mixed-Use Future Land Use Overlays; - 4. retain the Marine Waterfront Commercial, Industrial, Recreational, Public Conservation and General Institutional future land use designations; and - 5. selectively assign the Recreational, Public Conservation and General Institutional future land use designations.
+- the CRA Center future land use designation will be assigned to the urbanized core of the CRAs and along certain corridors where mixed-use development patterns exist or are allowed; - 2. the CRA Neighborhood future land use designation will be assigned to the areas that are outside the urbanized core and mixed-use corridors where residential uses predominate; - 3. repeal the Mixed-Use Future Land Use Overlays; - 4. retain the Marine Waterfront Commercial, Industrial, Recreational, Public Conservation and General Institutional future land use designations; and - 5. selectively assign the Recreational, Public Conservation and General Institutional future land use designations.

 The amended Future Land Use Map is in effect for the Jensen Beach, Rio, Old Palm City and Hobe Sound CRAs.
+The amended Future Land Use Map was adopted by the Board on September 15, 2020.
+The adoption of the amended Future Land Use Map for the Golden gate CRA will complete this component of the overall project.

-The overall work program described above has been presented and discussed at some 30 public forums.
-This public hearing regarding transmittal of CPA 19-28 to the state land planning agency (Florida Department of Economic Opportunity, Bureau of Community Planning and Growth) and other state and regional reviewing agencies follows the public meetings and public hearings identified below.
-As of June 5, 2020, 105 individuals have been interviewed by TCRPC and CRA staff, including 11 interviews of individuals with a particular interest in the Golden Gate CRA.
+The overall work program described above has been presented and discussed at more than 40 public forums.
+This public hearing regarding CPA 19-28.
+As of August 5, 2020, 109 interviews with individuals were conducted by TCRPC and CRA staff, including 12 interviews of individuals with a particular interest in the Golden Gate CRA.